Poisson-Nernst-Planck charging dynamics of an electric double layer capacitor: symmetric and asymmetric binary electrolytes: FULLY SYMMETRIC CASE: , Fully symmetric case: q+ = q-, D+ = D-

 \subsection{Fully depleted nonlinear regimes}

 Upon increasing $v$ at $\epsilon\ll 1$, depletion becomes more and more important.
-The Dukhin number $Du_n$ correspondingly decreases (Fig.~\ref{fig:DeplDuStat}b) and the late-time line representing depletion in the first plots of Fig.~\ref{fig:plotfit} gradually shifts upwards.
+The Dukhin number $Du_n$ correspondingly decreases (Fig.~\ref{fig:DeplDuStat}c) and the late-time line representing depletion in Fig.~\ref{fig:plotfit}b-c gradually shifts upwards.
 At the same time, still for $\epsilon\ll 1$, the time scale related to charging increases as per \Eqref{eq:tauNLcosh}.
 In terms of Fig.~\ref{fig:plotfit}, the slope of the early-time curve gradually decreases as $v$ increases.
 Eventually the two processes (double layer charging and depletion) become indistinguishable and the system gradually enters the fully-depleted nonlinear regime.
 A similar thing happens at $\epsilon\gg 1$, where depletion coincides with nonlinearity, as discussed above.
 The transition to this new fully depleted regime is not abrupt and defines a band on the $(\epsilon,v)$ diagram where depletion is only partial (say, $0.1<\Du_n<0.9$ or $\Du\sim1$).
-Such band is relatively narrow: Fig.~\ref{fig:DeplDuStat}b shows that the passage from $\Du_n=1$ to $\Du_n=0$ happens in no more than a decade of $v$, for all probed values of $\epsilon$ (see also Fig.~3 of \cite{mainpaper}).
+Such band is relatively narrow: Fig.~\ref{fig:DeplDuStat}c shows that the passage from $\Du_n=1$ to $\Du_n=0$ happens in no more than a decade of $v$, for all probed values of $\epsilon$ (see also Fig.~3 of \cite{mainpaper}).